shreyacasm/BrArchitects_template/README.md

 # template1
-View on windows: this is an imitated template only through html and css therefore unresponsive
+NOTE : View on windows: this is an imitated template, build only through html and css therefore non responsive